Trust and privacy

 Orientation should be checked

-If the source relies on EXIF orientation, the route keeps that visible so you can confirm the clean export still looks correct.
+If the source relies on EXIF orientation, the page keeps that visible so you can confirm the clean export still looks correct.

 Best practices